MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/finance-data-azure-data-lake.md

 > [!NOTE]
 > If the feature, **Export to Azure Data Lake** isn't available in the **Feature management** module in your environment, sign in to the environment and add the following to the URL in your browser address: &mi=DataFeedsDefinitionWorkspace.
 For example, https://ax123456.cloud.test.dynamics.com/?cmp=USMF&mi=DataFeedsDefinitionWorkspace.

-You can select the tables and entities that should be staged in Data Lake.
+You can select the tables and entities that should be staged in data lake.

 1. In your environment, go to **System Administration** \> **Setup** \> **Export to Data Lake**.

     You can also open the **Export to Data Lake** page by using the search field on the navigation bar.
 Enter **Configure** in the search field.
 The search results should include a link to the page.

-2. On the **Export to Data Lake** page, on the **Choose Tables** tab, select the data tables that should be staged in Data Lake.
+2. On the **Export to Data Lake** page, on the **Choose Tables** tab, select the data tables that should be staged in the data lake.
 You can search for tables by either display name or system name.
 You can also see whether a table is being synced.
-3. When you've finished, select **Add Tables** to add the selected tables to Data Lake.
+3. When you've finished, select **Add Tables** to add the selected tables to the data lake.

     ![Selecting tables.](./media/Export-Table-to-Data-lake-Tables-Running-state.png)